fabferri/fabferri/README.md

 ### Hi there 👋

 I'm a principal technical product manager in the Microsoft Azure networking team.
-I enjoy performing validation and verification of cloud architectures and playing with open source software.
+I enjoy performing validation and verification of cloud architectures.
+I also have a passion for exploring and utilizing open-source software.

 :cyclone: The majority of my content is found in the repository [az-pattern](https://github.com/fabferri/az-pattern)